nidy86/homebridge-hsp/README.md

 # homebridge-hsp

-This is a homebridge plugin to control a Haas+Sohn pellet stoves like the HSP 2.17 Home II via the [HomeBridge Platform](https://github.com/nfarina/homebridge).
+This is a homebridge plugin to control a [Haas+Sohn](https://www.haassohn.com/) pellet stoves like the HSP 2.17 Home II via the [HomeBridge Platform](https://github.com/homebridge/homebridge).
-It has been implemented to be used with [Hoobs](https://hoobs.org/) as a plugin.
+It has been implemented to be used with [Hoobs](https://hoobs.org/) as a plugin and tested with homebridge in development mode.

 # Installation